c-dickens/sketching_optimisation/README.md

 1. `git clone https://bitbucket.org/vegarant/fastwht.git` --> then run install
 in here by `cd python`, `python setup.py`, `python test.py`
 1. Get the directory path for `fastwht/python` which should be `your_path_name =
-*/matrix_sketching/lib/fastwht/python`
+*/sketching_optimisation/lib/fastwht/python`
 3. Find `.bash_profile` or equivalent and add `export PYTHONPATH=$PYTHONPATH:your_path_name`,
 at the final line of the `bash_profile`, finally save then `source .bash_profile`.
 4. Open ipython, do `import sys --> sys.path` and check that `your_path_name`
 is displayed.
-5. Go back to the `matrix_sketching` directory and run the tests.
+5. Go back to the `sketching_optimisation` directory and run the tests.

 ### Extensions
 - Doing this with more general functions akin to Newton Sketch